 Also included… Our own dancer and professional model

-We will be joined across the weekend by our own professional model, who will have at least 5 different outfits, one typically Venetian plus floaty ball gowns and creative costumes.
+We will be joined across the weekend by our own model and model Felicia Tan, who will have at least 5 different outfits, one typically Venetian plus floaty ball gowns and creative costumes.
 She will also create multiple looks with different makeup, masks and hairstyles over the weekend so we can shoot as many different styles as possible.
-Our is also an experienced dancer and we will be shooting her performing graceful and exciting ballet and dance moves at some of Venice's best locations.
+Our model is also an experienced dancer and we will be shooting her performing graceful and exciting ballet and dance moves at some of Venice's best locations.

 Why use our own model when there will be so many other people to photograph?